 Owner, Okanagan Crush Pad

 After running a successful marketing consulting firm since 1986, Christine Coletta and her husband Steve Lornie, launched their own wine, Haywire, in 2010 and went on to construct and open Okanagan Crush Pad in Summerland, BC in 2011.
 Christine has been recognized as one of the most astute marketing people in the wine industry and her winery has been accepted as a leader and game changer in the Okanagan Valley.
-In addition to being a founder of the BC Hospitality Foundation she currently sits on the board of PADS (Pacific Assistance Dogs Society), and the Summerland Chamber of Commerce.
+In addition to being a founder of the BC Hospitality Foundation (2006) she currently sits on the BC Wine Authority Wine Industry Advisory Council (WIAC) and the BC Wine Information Center board.
 Christine splits her time between Vancouver and Summerland.

 Richard Carras Past Chair

 Vice President Western Canada, Authentic Wine and Spirits Merchants

 Born, raised, and educated in the lower mainland, Richard is a true Vancouverite.
 After science studies at UBC and Hotel and Restaurant Management at BCIT in the early 1980s, he set up and ran western Canada’s first Wine Bar in Kitsilano.
 He then spent 17 years in wine sales, stressing wine education and quality service as the key to improving sales.
 In 1997 he became the first non-US employee for Robert Mondavi, working his way up to the position of Export Sales Director for Asia & The Americas.
 In 2006 he and partners created a new Vancouver based wine & spirits importing agency, which now has employees and offices throughout Western Canada.
 In addition to his profession in the wine industry, Richard is a past president of the International Society of Wine Educators, achieving his ‘Certified Wine Educator’ status in 1996 (only some 250 people have achieved this certification worldwide), and received the ‘Banfi Award’ for attaining the highest mark of all candidates sitting the examination in that year.